varunjoshi27/Java_Programs/README.md

 - User will enter the number if the number is greater that Zero
     - It will tell that the number is positive .
     - Otherwise the number is negative.

+# Swapping
+This program is Written in Such a way that the user have to enter the numbers .
+The Functionalities of this program is such that :-
+- The  number will be Swapped.
+- i.e if a=10,b=20, then after Swapping the value of a=20,b=10.